sean-stanley/casualrp-hugo-site/content/episodes/chapter-5-ep-1-after-a-long-nap.md

 title = "Chapter 5 Ep.
 1 | The Awakening"

 +++
-A veteran awakes as people in Shinrin start to be forgotten.
+A hero awakes as people in Shinrin start to be forgotten.
 Together the Craftsmen and People's Guard must investigate this mystery and find a way to stop whatever is causing it before it's too late.